Crowdfunded Games We Are Backing

-The evolution of Kickstarter has been interesting over the past few years, with many wannabe (and existing) publishers seeing the marketing advantages of the KS platform, while increasingly seeing the importance that brick-n-mortar game stores have in both the initial and long-term viability of a product.
-Plus, they are understanding that many potential buyers simply don’t want to directly back KS projects.
-As such, most tabletop gaming projects now include a method for retailers to back a project.
+The evolution of Kickstarter, Gamefound, and other crowdfunding sites has been interesting over the past few years, with many wannabe (and existing) publishers seeing the marketing advantages of the crowdfunding platform, while increasingly seeing the importance that brick-n-mortar game stores have in both the initial and long-term viability of a product.
+Plus, they are understanding that many potential buyers simply don’t want to directly back crowdfunded projects.
+As such, many tabletop gaming projects now include a method for retailers to back a project.

 - We don’t think we will be able to sell enough copies.
 Often we have to bring in a minimum quantity, and if we don’t feel that we can sell that minimum quantity, we will wait for the product to show up in our regular distribution channels (if it ever does).

-- The project boasts waves of add-ons and stretch goals.
+- The project boasts “waves” of add-ons and stretch goals, shipped at differing times.
 These tend tend to be “giant boxes of minis with a game attached” projects, and they tend to be logistical nightmares (and often very late in delivering).

-- The manufacturer does not offer retailers the KS version and/or stretch goals.
+- The manufacturer does not offer retailers the crowdfunded version and/or stretch goals.
 We want to provide you the same stuff as everyone else.

 - The manufacturer does not offer realistic retailer terms.
-If we won’t be able to sell it to you at the same price they offer and still make a profit, we are not interested.
+If we won’t be able to sell it to you at the same price they offer (factoring in everyone’s shipping costs) and still make a profit, we simply can’t do it.
 This is also a red flag that the manufacturer has not done their homework.

 - Shipping costs.
 This is often an issue with projects that originate overseas.
-Again, we want to be able to sell it to you without charging you shipping, so the costs must be small enough that we can “eat” those expenses and still be profitable.
-However, more recently we are needing to pass those shipping costs along as well.
+While ideally we would love to sell an item to you without charging you shipping, more recently we are needing to pass those shipping costs along as well.
+Because we are buying in bulk, our shipping costs will sometimes result in a lower net price to you.
 The big advantage is you don’t need to prepay, tying up and risking your own money.